jolie/docs/documentation/architectural_composition/dynamic_embedding.md

 Let us consider a specification of a service that allows clients to start a timed-counter.
 The counter sends back to its invoker the value of an incremental count every second.

 First, we implement the specification as an embeddeder with a `concurrent` behaviour, statically embedding a counter service.
-A new instance of the embedder is created each time a new client invokes the `startNewCounter` operation, but still the embedded service `CounterService` is instanced only once and it is shared among all embedder's instances.
+A new instance of the embedder is created each time a new client invokes the `startNewCounter` operation, but still the embedded service `CounterService` is instanced only once and it is shared among all instances of the embedder.

 <pre><code class="language-jolie code">
 /*